attilasomogyi/plantuml-settings/CONTRIBUTING.md

 ##### Scope

 The scope should be the name of the npm package affected (as perceived by the person reading the changelog generated from commit messages).

 The following is the list of supported scopes:

-- `animations`
-- `bazel`
-- `benchpress`
-- `common`
-- `compiler`
-- `compiler-cli`
-- `core`
-- `elements`
-- `forms`
-- `http`
-- `language-service`
-- `localize`
-- `platform-browser`
-- `platform-browser-dynamic`
-- `platform-server`
-- `router`
-- `service-worker`
-- `upgrade`
-- `zone.js`

-There are currently a few exceptions to the "use package name" rule:

-- `packaging`: used for changes that change the npm package layout in all of our packages, e.g. public path changes, package.json changes done to all packages, d.ts file/format changes, changes to bundles, etc.

-- `changelog`: used for updating the release notes in CHANGELOG.md

-- `dev-infra`: used for dev-infra related changes within the directories /scripts and /tools

-- `docs-infra`: used for docs-app (angular.io) related changes within the /aio directory of the repo

-- `migrations`: used for changes to the `ng update` migrations.

-- `ngcc`: used for changes to the [Angular Compatibility Compiler](./packages/compiler-cli/ngcc/README.md)

-- `ve`: used for changes specific to ViewEngine (legacy compiler/renderer).

-- `devtools`: used for changes in the [browser extension](./devtools/README.md).
+- file name without extension (for example: changelog, code-of-conduct, readme)
 - none/empty string: useful for `test` and `refactor` changes that are done across all packages (e.g. `test: add missing unit tests`) and for docs changes that are not related to a specific package (e.g. `docs: fix typo in tutorial`).

 ##### Summary